filviu/blog/content/posts/2010/2010-07-26-get-the-new-firefox-4-0-beta-for-linux-64-bit.md

   - temp_on

 ---
 I wanted to play a bit with the Mozilla Firefox 4.0 beta.
-Well, if you go to the download site there&#8217;s no apparent way to download the 64 bit version of Firefox.
+Well, if you go to the download site there's no apparent way to download the 64 bit version of Firefox.
 This is where I got it:

 <ftp://ftp.mozilla.org/pub/firefox/releases/4.0b1>